 - Preceding the identical meal with a small salad keeps it under 150.

-- Alternately replacing white rice with cooked bulger wheat or brown rice eliminated the spike.
+- Alternately replacing white rice with cooked bulgur wheat or brown rice eliminated the spike.

-- Eating a small salad or protein, seems to coat/occupy your intestine preventing any subsequent carb/sugar coming in from causing a spike.
+- Eating a small salad or protein, seems to coat/occupy your intestine preventing any subsequent carb/sugar from being quickly absorbed that seems to cause a spike.

 - Eating 1.5 slices of toasted whole wheat bread OR just one cup of south Indian rava uppuma caused a sharp spike.
 I think white bread would have caused even a bigger spike.